Wallace McCain

 George Wallace Ferguson McCain (April 9, 1930 – May 13, 2011) CC ONB was a Canadian businessman and co-founder of McCain Foods.
 With an estimated net worth of $US 4.15 billion (as of 2018), McCain was ranked by Forbes as the 13th wealthiest Canadian and 512th in the world.

 Early life

-McCain was born in Florenceville-Bristol, New Brunswick, as the son of Andrew Davis McCain, a descendant of a settler from Castlefinn, Donegal, Ireland who became a well-respected seed potato farmer.
+McCain was born in Florenceville-Bristol, New Brunswick, Canada, as the son of Andrew Davis McCain, a descendant of a settler from Castlefinn, Donegal, Ireland who became a well-respected seed potato farmer.
 Since 1900, the family sold seed potatoes throughout New Brunswick and exported to Cuba and Latin America.

 Education

 McCain graduated from Mount Allison University in 1951 with a Bachelor of Arts degree.
 In 2007, he gave a record $873,000 to his alma mater.
 On February 21, 2011, he donated $5,000,000 to the University of New Brunswick, Saint John campus for the Wallace McCain Institute, a program for business students and entrepreneurs.